salkuadrat/lucifer/README.md

 });
 ```

-Or use it like this.
+You may also use it like this:

 ```dart
 final app = App();